 Heard the song in a restaurant and liked it, but don't have a copy of Shazam.
 Here's what I could hear / learned: [more inside]

+I am looking for some recommendations for some new blogs/websites to read.
 I love all things pop culture, am not super into fashion blogs but do like to peruse ones that feature casual looks from time to time and like dry or offbeat humor. [more inside]

 What is the 80s or 90s pop song with a similar melody to the one in Super Freak/Can't Touch This?
 It sounds like the same intervals, but sung with the "words" da-dee-day-doh.
 I want to say it could be from the UK, possibly somewhere else in Europe.
 I think the album cover is black and white and could be a picture of people walking.
 Sorry for how vague this is!
 Any ideas?

 There's a popular track on the radio these days that sounds a little like Tom Waits.
 Maybe like his tune "Clap Hands" (though not exactly).
 Its repeated chorus ends with a dude with a distorted voice saying something like "[word] up." [more inside]